 9. Platelet-Rich Plasma Therapy (PRP)

-PRP is a common alternative treatment for herniated discs among athletes.
+PRP is a standard alternative treatment for herniated discs among athletes.
 At CELLAXYS, we perform PRP under extreme care.
 The process involves taking the patient’s blood sample, isolating the platelets, and reinjecting them into the injury site.
-Platelets serve as the body’s first line of defense, performing three major functions.
+Platelets serve as the body’s first line of defense, performing three significant functions.

 Platelets release 10 Growth Factors to support the development of new tissues and cells.
 Second, they attract healing cells from the blood, and third, they produce a web-like scaffolding called fibrin to promote healthy tissues in the injury site.